 2. Work in multi-disciplinary teams providing technical knowledge and effective communication as engineering technologists;

 3. Remain technically current through continuous learning and self-improvement;

-Industrial Engineering Technology Student Outcomes
+Engineering Technology Student Outcomes

-1. An ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;
+1. an ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;

 2. An ability to select and apply a knowledge of mathematics, science, engineering, and technology to engineering technology problems that require the application of principles and applied procedures or methodologies;